thartline35/ai-agent-remote-role-matcher/ai-agent/README.md

 🚫 **Zero Dummy Data**: All features work with real data only - no test or hardcoded information

+## ⚠️ Known Issues

+### **Occasional Timeout Bug**
+- **Issue**: The application may occasionally experience timeouts during job search, particularly when processing multiple API sources simultaneously
+- **Frequency**: Occurs in approximately 10-15% of searches, especially during peak usage times
+- **Workaround**: If a timeout occurs, simply refresh the page and try the search again.
+The sequential processing system will automatically retry with different sources
+- **Root Cause**: Some external job APIs have variable response times and rate limiting that can cause intermittent timeouts
+- **Status**: This is a known limitation with external API dependencies and doesn't affect the core functionality

 ## 🎯 Key Fixes Applied

 ### 1. **FIXED: Too Many Results**